Logo Annals of Transplantation Logo Annals of Transplantation Logo Annals of Transplantation

 CONCLUSIONS: This study establishes the allogenic tendon-autologous cartilage cells reconstruction and transplantation approach and illustrated higher adhesive ability and growth ability, and better chondrogenesis in a rabbit model of glenoid labrum damage.

-Keywords: autografts, Cartilage, Glenoid Cavity, Transplantation, Homologous, Cell Adhesion, Cell Transplantation, Chondrogenesis, Models, Animal, Rabbits, Rotator Cuff Injuries, Transplantation, Autologous
+Keywords: autografts, Cartilage, Glenoid Cavity, Transplantation, Homologous, Cell Adhesion, Cell Transplantation, Chondrogenesis, Models, Animal, Rotator Cuff Injuries, Transplantation, Autologous

 Add Comment 0 Comments